SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 ```

 ### **Step 5:** App Variables to Configure, pointing to your AI Core Deployed trained ML Model.
-Prior to this step, you should already have completed the AI Core model training and serving setup.
-You should have the following values ready for inferencing against the ML model.
-Please note that the following values are specific to your own setup following the AI Core Hands-on Exercises.
+Prior to this step, you should already have completed the AI Core model training and serving setup, and should have the following values ready for inferencing against the ML model.
+Please note that the values are specific to your own setup following the AI Core Hands-on Exercises.
 - Resource Group
 - Deployment Inference URL
 - Image Segmentation Deployment ID